 All the three zones can be found in a handwriting only when there is a mix of both capital and lower case letters.

 But in ALL CAPS handwriting, we only have the middle zone; the other two are missing

 It is those missing zones that make an all-caps writer different from a cursive writer.

 You may now ask what the missing zones indicate.
 Let me explain.

 I had an ex-colleague who wrote in all caps.
 We worked together for about a year and we sat barely a couple of meters apart.
 But beyond his name and the fact that he worked there, I did not know anything about him.
 I still don’t.
 In fact, most people on the team thought the same about him.

-So, here is the answer to what does it mean if someone writes in all caps: these people do not like to disclose anything about themselves to others.
+So, here is the answer to what it really means if someone writes in ALL CAPS: these people do not like to disclose anything about themselves to others.

 Also, such writers are quite egotistic.
 They hold strong opinions and it’s very tough to get them to see another point of view.
-They emphasise a lot on their day-to-day lives, rather than spending some time planning their future.
+They emphasize a lot on their day-to-day lives, rather than spending time planning their future.

 I agree with what graphologist Sheila Lowe says about all caps or print writers: